matyX6/homebound/README.md

 ## Compatibility

 Server is designed to run on any computer with a Bash environment.
-Its lightweight nature ensures it can operate efficiently on all PCs, including those costing just a few dollars.
+Its lightweight nature ensures efficient operation on all PCs, even those costing just a few dollars.

-Client currently shares the same compatibility as the server.
-In future, client will be a GUI application supported only on GUI versions of Linux, macOS, and Windows.
+Client shares the same compatibility as the server, running seamlessly in a Bash environment.

 ## Setup